pauldcs/xdp/readme.md

   Display the contents of a file in hexadecimal format.

 Options:
-  --range=EXPR    Maximum number of bytes to read from the file (default: unlimited).
-  --start=EXPR    Starting byte offset to read from (default: 0).
-  -h --help       Show this help message
+  -r   --range  EXPR    Maximum number of bytes to read from the file (default: unlimited).\n" -s   --start  EXPR    Starting byte offset to read from (default: 0).\n" -str --string EXPR    Dump strings of size EXPR or more\n" -c   --color          Display the dump with colors -h   --help           Show this help message
 ```